taktik/icure-components/README.md

 # iCure Web reference implementation

-This polymer app is a starting point for building apps using a iCure backend
+This polymer app is a reference implementation that uses icure components to build an EHR solution

 ```
 npm install
-bower install
 npm run serve
 ```